-You will learn by completing practical projects that are based on realistic workplace situations.
+You will learn by completing practical tasks that are based on realistic workplace situations.
 The course will cover basic underpinning knowledge and important practical skills.
 You will also spend at least one day each week on work placement.

-This course is the equivalent to 4 GCSEs grade A*-C. Level 2 Diplomas can develop the skills you need to start or progress a career in:
+This course is the equivalent to 4 GCSEs grade A*-C. Level 2 Diplomas develop the skills you need to start or progress a career in:

 Garden centres, nurseries, amenity horticulture, landscape construction, garden design, turf culture, tree surgery, garden maintenance.

 This course also provides good progression for qualifications in Horticulture.